 Many of the museums and monuments in Paris can be visited for free at certain times.
 One of these is the first Sunday of every month, which fortuitously for us was when we were there!

-It was the perfect time to go up the Arc de Triomphe, having decided earlier to not go, because it turns out the ticket counter causes the queues!
+It was the perfect time to go up the Arc de Triomphe, having decided earlier not to go because it turns out the ticket counter causes the queues!
+We were in, looked at the amazing view, and out again.
+So worth it.

 15. Some things never change